The North Face is taking over Naarm

 A night of innovation

-Inside, local DJs JNETT, Merve and Zjoso were spinning sets, and the crowd was a mix of artists, fashion kids, gearheads and Hope St radio regulars.
+Inside, local DJs JNETT, Merve and Zjoso were spinning sets to a crowd of artists, fashion kids, gearheads and Hope St radio regulars.

 When I asked guests what comes to mind when they think of The North Face, the answer was unanimous.
 “Reliable,” people said.
-I lived in the Nordics for four years, and can confirm, The North Face isn’t just a brand over there, it’s an essential.
+As someone who has lived in the Nordics for four years, I can confirm, The North Face isn’t just a brand over there, it’s an essential.

-I caught Pete Baxter, Hope St founder, mid-sip (carabiner mug in hand), and he summed up the sentiment perfectly.
+I caught Pete Baxter, Hope St founder, mid-sip and he summed up the sentiment perfectly.
 “When I finally bought one of their puffers, I wondered how I went without one,” he told me.

-Inspired by silhouettes from the ‘70s and ‘90s, Red Box is ‘modern, elevated sportswear’ designed for the everyday.
-The Summit Series is its slightly more adventurous counterpart.
-The culmination of athlete and expedition-tested gear, the latter collection features next-to-skin layers and outer shells – essentially, everything you’d need if you’re gearing up to brave the elements.
+Inspired by silhouettes from the ’70s and ’90s, Red Box is modern, elevated sportswear designed for the everyday.
+The latter collection, Summit Series, is its slightly more adventurous counterpart.
+The culmination of athlete and expedition-tested gear, it features next-to-skin layers and outer shells – essentially, everything you’d need if you’re gearing up to brave the elements (or a night out in Melbourne).

-Cocktails and celebrations aside, The North Face x Hope St party brought together people genuinely excited to show up for a brand they already trust, whether that’s for trekking, commuting, clubbing, festivals or camping trips down the coast.
+Cocktails and celebrations aside, the evening brought together people genuinely excited to show up for a brand they already trust, whether that’s for trekking, commuting, clubbing, festivals or camping trips down the coast.
 Most of the Melbournians I know are all too eager to head outside the minute they have the chance, regardless of the forecast, which is exactly why the upcoming Emporium Melbourne store feels like such a huge moment.

 What’s coming

-The major cause for celebration is that The North Face is opening a huge new store at Emporium Melbourne in January 2026.
-We’re talking 430sqm of expedition heaven, featuring locally sourced stone, gallery-adjacent design and the full ecosystem of gear.
+The major cause for celebration is that The North Face is opening a huge new store at Emporium Melbourne on December 24.
+We’re talking 430sqm of expedition heaven.
+Set to be the brand’s largest retail footprint in Australia and New Zealand, the new store will feature locally sourced stone, gallery-adjacent design and the full ecosystem of gear.

-But if patience isn’t your strong suit (it’s definitely not mine), then rest assured, because the brand’s equally impressive new Chadstone location is set to open on December 18.
+But if patience isn’t your strong suit, then rest assured as the brand’s new Chadstone location is set to open on December 18.
 Situated just across from its previous location, the new 305sqm store comes fully stocked with their latest range.

 Whether you’re shopping for the festive season or looking to commit to a new hobby over the holidays, consider this your sign to swing by The North Face and experience the range IRL – because everything is better when you brave the elements and head outside.

-The new North Face Chatstone store officially opens on December 18, with the grand Emporium following suit in January 2026.
+The new North Face Chatstone store officially opens on December 18, with the grand Emporium following suit on December 24.